BlueDrink9/Univisal/README.md

 White/black list for always/never enable.
 Title matching, optionally with regex?

 For speed, potentially have an option where the key grab software passes key straight back if it is insert mode, only enables maps in normal mode.
 Would mean insert mappings aren't possible, but not everyone uses.
 Have a function/command callable from univi that returns current mode?
+Maybe change <nop> output for keys that enter normal mode to <normal>?
+Probably adapter-dependent.
+Can send the key to univisal regardless, to keep it updated of current mode, but sends key straight away if in insert mode (ie without waiting for univisal response.)
+(Although for the pipes it will still have to read and discard the output.)

 Remember insert mode entries.
 Parse for imaps, and allow `.` repeats.

 Benchmark latency using https://github.com/pavelfatin/typometer

-Tests to compare text change parity with vim.
+[x] Tests to compare text change parity with vim.

 Way to edit the cursor shape of the system, or otherwise have a visual indication close to the text about mode.

+setting: allow specifying the binary for adapters (so they don't have to be on the path).

 ## Hacking together motions and operators from OS shortcuts